Roche, AstraZeneca help European shares start June on high note

 LONDON, June 1 European shares kicked off June on a positive note on Monday, helped by a rise in pharma stocks, although main indexes were still stuck in their recent range as uncertainty persisted over Greece's future.

-They helped boost the pan-European FTSEurofirst 300 index , which was up 0.9 percent at 1,599.98 points after shedding 2 percent the previous week.
+They were the top risers on the pan-European FTSEurofirst 300 index, which was up 0.6 percent after shedding 2 percent the previous week.

 Athens and its euro zone and International Monetary Fund (IMF) creditors have been locked in talks for months on a cash-for-reforms agreement.
 Athens faces a payment to the IMF on June 5 as well as the expiration of its bailout programme on June 30.